Steam Error Code E20 [FIXED]

 Checking for packet loss in command prompt (Image copyrighted by Exputer)

-This will send packets to the Exputer website 50 times.
-If any packet drops during this time, it will be indicated as “Request Timed Out.”
 If this happens, then your internet likely faces a packet loss problem.
-You can also scroll down to the bottom after the process finishes, where the command prompt summarizes the ping statistics and indicates the percentage of packet loss you are experiencing.
-This percentage should always be at 0%.
+You can also scroll down to the bottom to see the percentage of packet loss you are experiencing.
+This percentage should always be at 0.

 using command prompt to fix steam errors